E-Tsai/ustc-operating-systems/lab2-boot2C_64bit/README.md

 * Compile source code into binary.
 * Build a boot floppy.
 * Run with QEMU:

   * file `source2img.sh`: the shell script to generate all binaries and run the boot images on QEMU.

+  We provide a script `source2img.sh` in the root directory which includes all operations.
+However, do not simply run it without having a look.

 ## Requirements